REDUCIO! Generating 1K Video within 16 Seconds using Extremely Compressed Motion Latents: Introduction

 Subsequently, we establish the LDM with a diffusion transformer (DiT)~\cite{peebles2023scalable,chen2023pixart}.
 Besides using T5 features~\cite{raffel2020exploring} as the text condition, we employ an image semantic encoder as well as a context encoder to provide additional image conditions, which inform the model of the spatial content.
 Thanks to the extremely compressed video latent, our diffusion model, namely \system-DiT, thus enjoys both the fast training (inference) speed and high generation quality.
 Specifically, \system-DiT achieves 318.5 FVD score on UCF-101, surpassing a bunch of previous work~\cite{blattmann2023align,latentshift,wang2023lavie,zhang2024show,wang2024microcinema} while being much faster.
 It can also be easily upscaled to a larger resolution, \eg $1024^2$, with affordable cost.
 Our experiments show that \system-DiT can generate a 16-frame video clip of $1024^2$ resolution within 15.5 seconds on a single A100 GPU, and hence achieves a $\mathbf{16.6\times}$ speedup over Lavie~\cite{wang2023lavie}.

 In summary, our contributions are as follows: (1) We encode video into very few motion latents plus a content image, where the designed \system-VAE can compress video into a $\mathbf{64\times}$ smaller latent space compared to common 2D VAE.
-(2) Based on \system-VAE, a diffusion model called \system-DiT is devised by incorporating additional image conditions.
+(2) Based on \system-VAE, a diffusion model called \system-DiT is devised by incorporating multimodal conditions to perform text-image to video generation.
 (3) Experiments show that our \system-DiT can significantly speed up the generation process while producing high-quality videos.